derickgross/Dagpay/README.md

 **_https://dagpaypayroll.azurewebsites.net/api/GetEmployeesAndDependents_** - get a JSON response with all employees and dependents, and their individual payroll deductions

-_* Based on total deductions of $1000/year for each employee and $500/year for each dependent, Dagpay calculates the portion owed for each of 26 yearly pay periods.
+_* Based on total deductions of $1000/year for each employee and $500/year for each dependent, Dagpay calculates the portion owed for each of 26 biweekly pay periods in a year.
 Beneficiaries whose first names begin with 'A' receive a 10% discount._